jdquerales/MilestoneProject_2/README.md

 ## Skeleton:

-I used Balsamiq to create my initial wireframes, starting with the mobile and desktop design as an overall idea and helping me to make the design responsive afterwards.
+I used **Balsamiq** software to create my initial wireframes, starting with the mobile and desktop design as an overall idea and helping me to make the design responsive afterwards.

 [Desktop wireframe](/assets/wireframes/MS2_desktop.pdf)